pra-navi/tp/docs/UserGuide.md

 The list is sorted by frequency of each tag in descending order.

-If two tags have the same frequency, the tags are sorted in the order as defined in the American Standard Code for Information Interchange (ASCII).
+If two tags have the same frequency, the tags are sorted in the order as defined in the [American Standard Code for Information Interchange (ASCII)](#american-standard-code-for-information-interchange-ascii).

-{% include admonition.html type="note" title="Note" body="

-The American Standard Code for Information Interchange (ASCII) is a character encoding standard that is well understood by computers. <br>
-In ASCII ordering, uppercase letters come before lowercase letters (<code>A</code> comes before <code>a</code>), unlike in alphabetical ordering where case does not matter. <br>
-For more information, see <a href='https://en.wikipedia.org/wiki/ASCII' rel='noopener noreferrer' target='_blank'>ASCII</a> on Wikipedia.

-" %}

 <h4>Format:</h4>